veyon/docs/admin/ldap.rst

-.. index:: LDAP, Active Directory, OpenLDAP, Samba, directory service
+.. index:: LDAP, Active Directory, OpenLDAP, Samba, Directory service

 .. _LDAP:

 LDAP/AD integration
 ===================

-This chapter deals with connecting LDAP-compatible servers to Veyon.
-Below we will just use the generic term *LDAP* and thereby mean all LDAP-compatible products and technologies such as *OpenLDAP*, *Samba* or *Active Directory*.
-LDAP integration enables you to use most of the information about users, user groups, computers and rooms from existing environments, instead of manually reshaping them through the Veyon configuration.
-On the one hand LDAP users and user groups may serve as data base for :ref:`ComputerAccessControl` and on the other hand the Veyon Master can load rooms and computers to be displayed directly from the directory service.
+This chapter covers the setup of Veyon for connecting it to LDAP-compatible servers.
+In the following the generic term *LDAP* will be used and refers to all LDAP-compatible products and technologies such as *OpenLDAP*, *Samba* or *Active Directory*.
+LDAP integration enables you to use information about users, user groups, computers and locations that already exist in most environments, instead of manually replicating it in the Veyon configuration.
+Once configured Veyon Master can retrieve locations and computers to be displayed directly from the directory service.
+Additionally LDAP users and user groups can serve as a base for :ref:`ComputerAccessControl`.

-The configuration of LDAP integration can be done on configuration page :guilabel:`LDAP` in Veyon Configurator.
+The configuration of the LDAP integration is done on configuration page :guilabel:`LDAP` in Veyon Configurator.
 The page is divided into several subpages for :ref:`LDAPBasicSettings`, :ref:`LDAPEnvironmentSettings`, :ref:`LDAPAdvancedSettings` and :ref:`LDAPIntegrationTests`.

 .. _LDAPBasicSettings: